 Instagram for dermatologists can be a great investment.
-It’s one of the easiest ways to show off your best before-and-afters, spotlighting your achievements, and building trust in your practice.
-As a successful dermatologist, you will have to put your best face forward on Instagram.
-That means creative and informative posts, stories, highlights, and even Instagram tv long-form videos.
-But what kinds of images should you post and which hashtags perform best?
+It’s one of the easiest ways to show off your best before-and-afters, spotlight your career achievements, and build trust in your practice.
+As a successful dermatologist, the pressure will be on to put your best face forward on Instagram.
+Your followers expect creative and informative posts, stories, highlights, and even Instagram TV long-form video.
+But what kinds of images should you post and which hashtags perform best in your industry?

 One of the easiest ways to get ideas and inspiration is to stalk the feeds of fellow dermatologists who are rocking it on Instagram.
 Trust us—we do it all day every day to make sure our content ideas are always fresh-faced for Witty Kitty derm clients like you!
 Here are a few of our favorite accounts right now and what they’re doing that’s impressive.
 Follow these Insta-savvy doctors immediately!

-Dr. Kathleen Behr is one smart derm who knows how to Instagram for dermatologists.
+Dr. Kathleen Behr is one smart derm who knows how to approach Instagram for dermatologists.
 The first thing you’ll notice is that she has an optimized profile and Instagram bio, complete with branded hashtags.
-She has a great balance of informative and entertaining posts, mixed with service promos and pictures of her practice’s staff.
+She has a great balance of informative and entertaining posts, mixed with service promotions and pictures of her practice’s staff.

 Her feed lets clients get to know her and her office—adding that very important personal touch that builds trust and loyalty.
-You’ll find updates about awards she has won and that contain plenty of insider info on the products she uses to help her patients look their best.
+You’ll find updates about awards she has won and educational posts that contain plenty of insider info on the products she uses to help her patients look their best.
 There’s also plenty of incentive to follow her: she offers seductive weekly discounts to followers, like the one you see above!

 As for posts, she runs a #botoxthursday hashtag campaign every week, offering a discount to followers.
 But her profile isn’t too promotional.
 She also includes inspirational, self-love quotes, and before-and-after shots that help build trust in her expertise.
 Because trusting a derm with your face can be risky!
 Followers want to know they’ll be in good hands when they visit your dermatology practice.